 Social and emotional development

-Up until now, Baby has mostly engaged in solitary play, but by age 2, he may begin to exhibit the first steps of playing with others (including playing alongside other kids, or joining in “chasing” style games).
+Up until now, Baby has mostly engaged in solitary play, but by age 2, they may begin to exhibit the first steps of playing with others (including playing alongside other kids, or joining in “chasing” style games).
 Spending more time around other children will lead to countless informal lessons on sharing, taking turns and managing feelings.
-When faced with interactions with other kids which may make him happy, sad, mad or afraid, you can help Baby learn about emotions by labeling what he is feeling for him as you reflect back on the playdate with him.
+When faced with interactions with other kids which may make them happy, sad, mad or afraid, you can help Baby learn about emotions by labeling what they are feeling for them as you reflect back on the playdate with them.
 You can also point out when characters in books or tv shows have emotions, and play at pretending emotions and how to deal with them during make-believe games.

 - “6 Types of Play: How We Learn To Work Together.” (n.d) Psyblog.
 Retrieved from: http://www.spring.org.uk/2008/07/6-types-of-play-how-we-learn-to-work.php

 - Bongiorno, Laurel. (n.d).
 “10 Things Every Parent Should Know About Play”.
 Retrieved from https://childdevelopmentinfo.com/child-development/play-work-of-children/#.WL8Qy7YrLVo

 - CDC Staff.
 “Important Milestones: Your Child By Two Years.”
 Retrieved from http://www.spring.org.uk/2008/07/6-types-of-play-how-we-learn-to-work.php